MiddletonCommunityVoice/services-list/content/about.md

 ---
 title: Disclaimer
 ---

-# KEEP SAFE UNTIL OUR MONTHLY MEETINGS RESTART.
+# KEEP SAFE UNTIL OUR MONTHLY MEETINGS RESTART

-.
-# DISCLAIMER.
+## DISCLAIMER

 This directory of services is aimed at residents of Middleton, young or old.
 It can be used by people outside Middleton as many services